mhofherr/TaskPaperManager/README.md

 ## Python versions

 TPM is developed on Python 2.7.
-Support for Python 3.4 is n the queue.
+Support for Python 3.4 is in the queue.

 ## Future features

 * Full support for Python 3.4
 * Support for multi-lin tasks (1-n comment lines per task)
-* sanitize the tags: bring the tags in a fixed order; detection malformed/missing tags
 * support pgp/mime for sending encrypted emails (to support encrypted html emails)
 * provide a pypi package